 Font and Colors

-In more than 60 years of history, the New York Mets have never changed their logo.
+In more than 60 years, the New York Mets have never changed their logo.
 It’s a source of pride, reflecting the spirit of New York in the form of legendary architectural landmarks.
-Adjustments concerned such minor details that they are practically unnoticeable.
+Adjustments were concerned with minor details that were practically unnoticeable.

 He used the most important objects from the boroughs of New York and depicted a bridge against their backdrop, which, according to the plan, unites all values into a whole.
 Above it, he placed the word “Mets” with a white frame – the name of the baseball club.
 It’s a symbol of the city’s unity.

 Until 1993, the logo had two types of fonts – the first word in the name and the second.
-The abbreviation “NY,” derived from “New York,” was located on the left and was written in a font with serifs – grotesque, without serifs.
-The word “Mets,” which is still present on the emblem, represents connected cursive text.
+The abbreviation “NY,” derived from “New York,” was on the left and written in a font with serifs – grotesque, without serifs.
+The word “Mets” remains on the emblem, representing connected cursive text.
 It is executed with round letters.

 The team’s brand palette consists of blue, orange, and white.
 Each is used in the emblem: buildings are colored in blue, the edges of the circle are traced on the baseball, and the word – in orange, and the overall background, bridge, and border – are in white.